Crown and bridge dental lab

 Great-fitting restorations start with high-fidelity digital design.
 From day one, we align with your clinical preferences, including occlusal contact tightness, interproximal contacts, and more to drive consistent fit.
 These preferences save in your profile and can be adjusted at any time to ensure we’re delivering what you need for every case.

 Increased precision with digital workflows

 Digital impressions are highly accurate and streamline the digital design and manufacturing process.
-Digitally designed restorations and digital wax-ups for your review give you control over the quality and fit of the final restoration.
+Digitally designed restorations and design previews for your review give you control over the quality and fit of the final restoration.